Mintplex-Labs/anything-llm/embed/README.md

 - `data-username` - A specific readable name or identifier for the client for your reference.
 Will be shown in AnythingLLM chat logs.
 If empty it will not be reported.

+- `data-default-messages` - A string of comma-separated messages you want to display to the user when the chat widget has no history.
+Example: `"How are you?, What is so interesting about this project?, Tell me a joke."`

 **Behavior Overrides**

 - `data-open-on-load` — Once loaded, open the chat as default.
 It can still be closed by the user.
 To enable set this attribute to `on`.
 All other values will be ignored.